ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 The following steps demonstrate the application code for 'User' in :numref:`fig-jpake`.
 The code flow for the 'Peer' is the same as for 'User', as J-PAKE is a balanced PAKE.

-1. To prepare a J-PAKE operation, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions:
+1. To prepare a J-PAKE operation, initialize and set up a `psa_pake_operation_t` object by calling the following functions:

     .. code-block:: xref